Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 When you hit a geo-error (“this content isn’t available in your region”), log into PrivateVPN, switch to a dedicated-IP server location (many are labelled in the app), then clear your browser cookies and reconnect.
 That combo often bypasses tougher restrictions that shared servers struggle with.

-The problem is, we don’t know how many servers PrivateVPN actually has.
+The problem is, PrivateVPN doesn’t disclose its server count.
 When VPN providers keep that info under wraps, we know it’s in the hundreds probably.
 So, the danger of server crowding and congestion is very real.
 I didn’t experience any major lag spikes or speed drops during testing, but I’m leaving this info here nonetheless.

 Even though the raw server count is probably modest, PrivateVPN keeps the essentials for streaming: unlimited bandwidth, ten simultaneous devices, and solid security layering.
 For households that stream but don’t want to overspend, it’s a smart value pick.